srleecode/vscode-domain-generators-extension/README.md

 * `domainGenerators.style`: default style type for libraries.
 Options are:  "scss", "less" or "css"
 * `domainGenerators.unitTestType`: default unit test type that will be created when creating a component or directive library.
 Options are: "noTest", "testBed" or "noTestBed"
-* `domainGenerators.mountType`: default mount type for the component and directive UI tests.
-Options are:  "component" or "story"
 * `domainGenerators.displayBlock.enabled`: specifies if the add components style will contain `:host { display: block; }`
 * `domainGenerators.buildable.enabled`: specifies if the buildable flag is used when creating domain libraries
 * `domainGenerators.publishable.enabled`: specifies if the publishable flag is used when creating domain libraries.
 This is not recommended when enableIvy is true